About the Vestry

 The Vestry acts like a board of directors for St. John’s, which operates under by-laws in full compliance with the canons of the Diocese of California and The Episcopal Church.

-The Vestry is comprised of 9-14, but usually 12, parishioners, who are voting members, as well as the Rector and Associate, who are non-voting members.
-The Vestry is led by the Senior Warden, who is appointed by the Rector and acts as the chairperson; the People’s Warden, who is elected by the Vestry and acts as the ombudsman of the congregation; and the Rector.
-The Vestry is assisted by the Treasurer, who is responsible for the church’s money and accounting; and by the Clerk, who takes minutes of the meetings.
+The Vestry is comprised of 9-14 parishioners who are voting members as well as the Rector who is a non-voting member.
+The Vestry is led by the Senior Warden, who is appointed by the Rector and acts as the chairperson; the People’s Warden, who is elected by the Vestry, acts as the ombudsman of the congregation and the Rector.
+The Vestry is assisted by the Treasurer who is responsible for the church’s money and accounting, and by the Clerk of the Vestry, who takes minutes of the meetings.

 The voting members are elected to represent the congregation for three-year terms.
-Each year, four members retire and are replaced by four new members, providing both continuity and fresh perspectives.
-Outgoing members act as a nominating committee in the fall and proposed candidates are voted on by all registered members at the church’s annual meeting in January.
+Each year, three or four members retire and are replaced by three or four new members, providing both continuity and fresh perspectives.
+Outgoing members act as a nominating committee in the Fall, and proposed candidates are voted on by all registered members at the church’s annual meeting in January.

 The Vestry is committed to making decisions and implementing policies that support the best interests of the church.
 Some of the major functions of the Vestry include: